-As part of a global network, Red Cross and Red Crescent teams have long delivered humanitarian relief to refugees, migrants, and asylum seekers around the world.
-In line with Red Cross fundamental principles the Guatemalan Red Cross, Honduran Red Cross, and Mexican Red Cross provide aid such as medical care, drinking water, and family reconnection services to migrants walking through Central America and Mexico.
+As part of a global network, Red Cross and Red Crescent teams have long delivered humanitarian relief to refugees, migrants and asylum seekers around the world.

-During natural disasters or other emergencies, the Red Cross delivers help to whoever needs it.
+During natural disasters or other emergencies, the Red Cross does not turn people away who need help.
 People who have disaster-related needs are not required to be American citizens in order to access Red Cross services.
 That means that when hurricanes, wildfires, or floods strike, we offer help regardless of immigration status.
 That includes access to assistance such as emergency shelter, food, first aid, clean-up kits, and comfort.
 The Red Cross does not ask families to show identification in order to stay in our shelters.

-As part of our Restoring Family Links program, the American Red Cross provides peace of mind to thousands of refugees, asylum seekers, and migrants in the United States by helping them reconnect with their families abroad.
-Sometimes, we leverage the global Red Cross and Red Crescent network to help people trace separated family members—which can take years.
+As part of our Restoring Family Links program, the American Red Cross provides peace of mind to thousands of refugees, asylum seekers and migrants in the United States by helping them reconnect with their families abroad.
+We can leverage the global Red Cross and Red Crescent network to help people trace separated family members—which can take years.
 The American Red Cross offers this tracing service all across the United States.
-People looking for loved ones separated by international conflict, disaster, or migration can call our helpline at 844-782-9441 or visit their local Red Cross chapter.
+People looking for loved ones separated by international conflict, disaster or migration can call our helpline at 844-782-9441 or visit their local Red Cross chapter.

 Read about two sisters reunited after 72 years.